 What is David Hyde Pierce’s Net Worth Collection?

-David Hyde Pierce is a $40 million net worth American actor and director.
+David Hyde Pierce is an American actor and director who has a net worth of $40 Million, according to Celebrity Net Worth.
 He received $1 million per episode of “Frasier” during its final two seasons.
 After adjusting for inflation, that equates to about $1.5 million in today’s dollars.
 He ultimately won $22 million a season, $44 million for the final two seasons, and tens of millions from reruns.

 The actor paid $3.625 million for an 8,184-square-foot home in Los Feliz, Los Angeles, in 2003.
 In 2012, he sold the seven-bedroom house for $7.05 million.
 The house has a library, a theatre, a gym, and the.
 The 92-acre estate features a swimming pool and a guesthouse.